thunder/thunder_schema/documentation.md

 One example would be the Image type, which is implementing the media interface.
-In Drupal media entities fields are distributed between several entities, because the file entity does provide the basic file information and the media entiry adds more data fields to that, while referencing a file.
+In Drupal media entities fields are distributed between several entities, because the file entity does provide the basic file information, and the media entity adds more data fields to that, while referencing a file.
 Directly translated to a GraphQl API it would look similar to:

     type MediaImage {